Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Constraints on the Bloch vector and angular parameters -- for

+The condition for weight parameters, $\sum_in_i^2\leq 1$, for qutrit implies that the induced Euclidean geometry is a sphere in $\mathbb{R}^4$.
+However, the restriction posed by Eq.(\ref{a3}) makes it hard to understand whether the space is solid or not.
+To understand it, we consider some special cases (sections).
+To warm up, we would start with the one-section itself to see along an axis, say $n_i$, how the angular parameter is restricting it.

-One dimensional sections(one sections) passing through center can be obtained by setting three out of four $n_i$'s as zero, in Eq.(\ref{a3}).
-We find that the expressions of one sections of $a_3$ are the same with respect to all $n_i$'s with the following form
+{\em One-dimensional sections}.-- One-dimensional sections(one section) passing through the center can be obtained by setting three out of four $n_i$'s as zero, in Eq.(\ref{a3}).
+We find that the expressions of one section of $a_3$ are the same with respect to all $n_i$s.
+Then, the condition for positivity is given by